Homepage / Zinc

 In some cases, people practicing a vegan or vegetarian diet may also have difficulty providing their bodies with adequate amounts of zinc.
 Other people with dietary restrictions, such as those suffering from insulin resistance or type I and type II diabetes, may also face similar difficulties.

-Zinc is an element that those who suffer from gastrointestinal diseases or alcoholic diseases may also have problems assimilating.
+Zinc is an element, the assimilation of which may also be difficult for those who suffer from gastrointestinal diseases or alcoholic diseases.
 Active athletes and pregnant women should also consider supplementing the mineral.

-Zinc is an element that limits the absorption of copper, so it is very important to maintain the right proportions between both micronutrients.
+Zinc is an element limiting the absorption of copper, so it is very important to maintain the right proportions between both micronutrients.
 Otherwise, excessive zinc supplementation can lead to copper deficiency.

-All the above-mentioned information about what zinc is and its uses clearly shows its usefulness.
-That is why it is a very important component of the natural preparation TP2 prepared by Dr. Tadeusz Podbielski.
+All the above information on this what is zinc and what use it has, show clearly its usefulness.
+That is why it is a very important component of the natural TP2 preparation prepared by Dr. Tadeusz Podbielski.

 The composition of TP2 has been tested over many years and has been carefully selected for all micronutrients present.
-The zinc content is appropriately balanced to maximize its positive properties.
+The zinc content is properly balanced to maximize its positive properties.

 As a result, Dr. Tadeusz Podbielski's TP2 preparation is characterized by positive effects on strengthening the body's defensive forces and improving its daily functioning.
 It is an invaluable aid in the fight against various types of diseases, including cancer.